salvaleonrp/di-ept-json-lidar/README.md

 ## Features

 Completed
-* Read the EPT JSON Lidar dataset<br/>
+* Read the EPT JSON <br/>
-* Read, split and create data derivatives from the Lidar point cloud.<br/>
+* Read the Las dataset, split and create data derivatives from the Lidar point cloud.<br/>

 Being considered:
 * Share as web tool<br/>